refaelw/virsient_challenge/ReadMe.md

 Email : refael.whyte@gmail.com

 ## Build Instructions
-This is built on windows, linux support is coming in the next release.
+This is built on windows.
+No linux support.

 ```
 mkdir build